psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 - `listed_count`: The number of public lists that this user is a member of
 - `followers_count`: The number of followers this account currently has
 - `statuses_count`: The number of tweets (including retweets) issued by the user
-- `friends_count`: The number of users this account is following (AKA their “followings”)
+- `friends_count`: The number of users this account is following (i.e., their “followings”)
 - `favorites_count`: The number of tweets this user has liked in the account’s lifetime
 - `verified`: When true, indicates that the user has a verified account.
 - `default_profile`: When true, indicates that the user has not altered the theme or background of their user profile

 The following features were derived from other features in the dataset:

-- `profile_image_present`: Derived from the profile_image_url feature which is a HTTPS-based URL pointing to the user’s profile image
+- `profile_image_present`: Derived from the `profile_image_url` feature which is a HTTPS-based URL pointing to the user’s profile image
 - `screen_name_length`: Length of the screen name feature which is a handle, or alias that this user identifies themselves with.
 - `screen_name_digits`: Number of digits in the screen name
 - `screen_name_entropy`: Entropy of the screen name feature.
-Entropy is a measure of the randomness of data and this is particularly useful for detecting bots
+Entropy is a measure of the randomness of the data, which is particularly useful for detecting bots
 - `name_length`: Length of the name feature, which is the name of the user, as they’ve defined it
 - `name_digit`: Number of digits in the name
 - `name_entropy`: Entropy of the name